-Our experience extends across all stages of construction projects, from early feasibility sketches and brief making, to planning application submission, building regulation approval, detailed design, working drawings and through to contract administration on-site and hand-over.
+Our experience extends across all stages of construction projects; from early feasibility sketches and brief making, to planning application submission and building regulation approval, detailed design and working drawings, and through contract administration on-site and hand-over.

 Below is a brief description of each work stage from the RIBA Plan of Work 2013: